Trump homeland security adviser quits

 Nearly 30 White House officials have resigned or been fired under Mr Trump.

-The White House statement on Tuesday did not include a reason for why Mr Bossert was leaving.
+The White House statement on Tuesday did not include a reason why Mr Bossert was leaving.

 "Tom led the White House's efforts to protect the homeland from terrorist threats, strengthen our cyber defences, and respond to an unprecedented series of natural disasters," Mrs Sander's statement continued.